GabrielNegreiro28/aws-docker-swarm-alb/README.md

 ## Key Technical Decisions

 ### Private Subnets for Compute
-All EC2 instances run in private subnets to reduce the attack surface and follow cloud security best practices.
+All EC2 instances are deployed in private subnets to reduce the attack surface and follow cloud security best practices.

 ### ALB as the Single Entry Point
 The Application Load Balancer provides: